norsys/score/README.md

 ## About

 This project is a work in progress, so the API can evolve rapidly and radicaly.
 Use it at your own risks!
+A demo is available in `./demo/composer/config.php`, to run it, just do `php ./demo/composer/config.php`.

 ## Contributing